 What we hope elevates our programme is the fact that each workshop we deliver can be used both as a standalone unit or in conjunction with a non-bakery learning activity lead by the teacher.
 The bakery portion of the class will give pupils practical food skills and insight into the worlds of bakery and nutrition, while the 30 minutes of teacher-led activity (if utilised) will allow teachers to integrate specific curricular content into the learning experience.

-We will be offering sessions at 10:00am and 1:00pm on Mondays and Tuesdays for 1½ to 2 hours.
-The workshops will cost £15 per pupil and we will be able to accommodate up to 30 pupils in each session.
+We will be offering sessions on Mondays and Tuesdays for 1½ to 2 hours.
+The workshops will cost £15 per pupil + VAT and we will be able to accommodate up to 30 pupils in each session.

 For more information or to book, please contact Petra Pitt on email@example.com.